free genealogy since 1996

 1851, June 5 - Uncle Tom's Cabin appears in serial form in an antislavery newspaper.
 For more read The First Chapter of Uncle Tom’s Cabin was published on June 5, 1851published June 5, 2013 by JD Thomas on on the Accessible Archives blog.

-1851, November 1 - the new Indiana Constitution of 1851 from the convention adjourned February 10, 1851 when the original handwritten constitution was given to the Secretary of State discussed on IN.gov, goes into effect.
+The new Indiana Constitution of 1851 from the convention adjourned February 10, 1851 when the original handwritten constitution was given to the Secretary of State discussed on IN.gov, goes into effect.
 Constitution of 1851 as originally written on IN.gov.
+Indiana Constitution, 1851

-On the last page of the Constitution of the State of Indiana 1851 history discussed in the The Indiana Historian in 2002 it shows 10% of the copies were printed in German! -
+Shown on the last page after a mention on page 10 of Indiana Constitution by the Indiana Historian A Magazine Exploring Indiana History at IN.govit shows 10% of the copies were printed in German! -

 Before the convention adjourned, it ordered 50,000 copies of the Constitution printed in English and 5,000 copies printed in German (Dunn, 496).
 The new Constitution was also published in many newspapers throughout the state.
 (Barnhart and Carmony, Indiana, 99).
-Posted by the Indiana Historical Bureau on Facebook.
 See more on our German Heritage of Allen County, Indiana page.
+One of the more disturbing items in the 1851 Constitution is Article 13, see our African-American page.

 Gesetze des Staates Indiana : passirt in der Extra-Sitzung ... flip book from HathiTrust.
 We have more German information on our German Heritage of Allen County, Indiana page.
 B